 Genital Warts London

 Genital warts are a sexually transmitted disease (STD), caused by some strains of the HPV virus or “Human Papilloma Virus”.
-Genital warts manifest as small lumps, appearing on female as well as male genitalia.
+Genital warts manifest as small lumps, appearing on the female as well as male genitalia.
 They may be flat or protruding from the skin.
-Their surface is usually rough and their colour may be either identical to the skin colour or pink.
+Their surface is usually rough and their color may be either identical to the skin color or pink.
 Their size varies, they can be as small as a pin’s head or bigger.
-They can manifest in groups, although this is not necessary.
+They can manifest in groups, although this is not always the case.
 In several cases, genital warts are not visible but can be felt if the area is touched.

-Initial diagnosis is achieved during a scheduled gynaecological test, a Pap test or a colposcopy; definitive diagnosis is achieved by performing a biopsy on the affected area(s).
+Initial diagnosis is achieved during a scheduled gynecological test, a Pap test or a Colposcopy; definitive diagnosis is achieved by performing a biopsy on the affected area(s).

 Treatment of genital warts is achieved by topically stimulating the affected areas, using either a laser or diathermy.
 In certain cases, a skin cream is also used in order to fight warts by stimulating the immune system.
 We will decide the appropriate treatment together once the clinical outline and the benefits of each treatment route are considered.